Azure-Samples/teams-embed-ios-getting-started/README.md

-# Quickstart: Add Meeting Composite to your iOS app
+# Quickstart: Add Teams Embed to your iOS app

-For full instructions on how to build this code sample from scratch, look at [Quickstart: Add meeting composite to your iOS app](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/meeting/getting-started-with-meeting-composite?pivots=platform-iOS)
+For full instructions on how to build this code sample from scratch, look at [Quickstart: Add Teams Embed to your iOS app](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/meeting/getting-started-with-teams-embed?pivots=platform-iOS)

 ## Prerequisites